 At a recent festival, a fruit juice dealer tried to showcase his berry juice, albeit with poor results.
 One might wonder why.
 The product, from all reports, was tasty, sweet, and full of fresh fruit flavor.
 Unfortunately, that fruit juice manufacturer seemed to have little awareness of good promotional strategies.
+Here’s why marketing a business though packaging is important.

 Why Custom Packaging is Important